What happens in the first therapy session?

 How often will we meet?

-Most clients find weekly sessions most helpful, especially at the beginning.
+I offer weekly and fortnightly sessions.
+Most clients find weekly sessions especially helpful at the beginning.
 This provides enough consistency to build momentum while giving you space to process between sessions.
-As therapy progresses, we might decide together to space sessions out more.
-I understand that life gets busy, and I'm flexible about scheduling, we can discuss what frequency works best for your circumstances and goals.

 Concessions